 Include visuals

 When creating a white paper, the design and formatting are just as important as the writing.
 You can make your paper more engaging by breaking up the text with H2 and H3 headings, images, and infographics.
-This isn’t just to make your white paper look good — including visuals makes it easier for the reader to understand the key points you’re trying to make.
+Including visuals helps readers understand the key points you’re trying to make.

 Details of the solution

-Make sure you back up your recommendation with evidence from existing research, data, and expert opinions.
-And you should anticipate and address any possible concerns the reader may have.
+Back up your recommendation with evidence from existing research, data, and expert opinions.
+And anticipate and address any possible concerns the reader may have.

 Summary